IASIKO/tbc-react-course/README.md

 ## Middleware

-The `middleware` folder contains files for protected routes and internationalization.
+The `middleware` file contains files for protected routes and internationalization.

 ## Public Folder

 The `public` folder contains project assets like images and fonts.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.